reykboerner/diusst/README.md

 ## Documentation

 ### The model
-A detailed description of the model is provided in chapter 5 of the [thesis](https://nbi.ku.dk/english/theses/masters-theses/reyk-borner/boerner_MSc_thesis.pdf).
+A detailed description of the model is provided in the [paper](https://arxiv.org/abs/2205.07933).
+The discretized model equation is given in eq.
+(A1).

 In the Python script `src/diusst.py`, the model is written as a Python class with the following attributes: